Notice: As a public health precaution due to COVID-19,

 The Western Archives Institute is an intensive, two-week program that provides integrated instruction in basic archival practices to individuals with a variety of goals, including:

 Core sessions of the Institute are taught by leading archival educators.
-Prior Principal Faculty include Tim Ericson, Elizabeth Yakel, Elizabeth Dow, Rand Jimerson, and David B. Gracy II.
+Prior Principal Faculty include Tim Ericson, Elizabeth Yakel, Elizabeth Dow, Rand Jimerson, David B. Gracy II, Gregory S. Hunter, and Dennis Meissner.
 Additional sessions are taught by adjunct educators selected because of their knowledge based on a particular subject and professional recognition.

 Western Archives Institute